 Des Plaines real estate is some of the most expensive in Illinois, although Des Plaines house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Des Plaines isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Des Plaines are a mix of both white- and blue-collar jobs.
 Overall, Des Plaines is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Des Plaines who work in office and administrative support (14.50%), sales jobs (11.94%), and management occupations (9.50%).

 Also of interest is that Des Plaines has more people living here who work in computers and math than 95% of the places in the US.

 Although the majority of commuting trips in the city are by private automobile, Des Plaines is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Des Plaines area by reducing both traffic and air pollution.

-Des Plaines is a very ethnically-diverse city.
+Des Plaines is an extremely ethnically-diverse city.
 The people who call Des Plaines home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Des Plaines residents report their race to be White, followed by Asian.
 Des Plaines also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.71% of the city’s residents.
+People of Hispanic or Latino origin account for 18.36% of the city’s residents.
 Important ancestries of people in Des Plaines include Polish, Irish, Italian, and English.

 The most common language spoken in Des Plaines is English.
 Other important languages spoken here include Spanish and Polish.